xarvatium/the-random-project/README.md

 - [x] Added a random song generator
 - [ ] Maybe add a random Urban Dictionary definition for channels marked nsfw(?)
 - [ ] Add a r/all puller for only channels marked nsfw (with a possibility for ignoring nsfw posts in sfw channels)
+- [ ] Add automated testing to make error catching easier in beta

 ### Sources:
 [Discord.py documentation](https://discordpy.readthedocs.io/en/latest/) <br/>